MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + Cells are disabled after a win or a cat game.

 + Change START to RESTART, so the user can play as soon as the webapp loads and triggers a board clear with RESTART.

++ Program will place it's piece in the available corners, or the center, if those cells are occupied, it will place it's piece at random.

 ## Pending Tasks